About the France Semester at Institut de Touraine

 **Varies depending on the SUNY campus at which the participant pays tuition.

-Participants in the Brockport Tours Program will normally receive 12 hours of undergraduate credit from SUNY College at Brockport for the 3 month program and 15 for the 4 month program.
+Participants in the Brockport Tours Program will normally receive 12 hours of undergraduate credit from SUNY College at Brockport for the 3 month program.

 For Brockport French Majors and Minors: